complexdatacollective/networkcanvas.com/download.md

 The system requirements for the software vary by a number of factors, including intended use case.
 The requirements given below should be considered a minimum, with more powerful hardware resulting in correspondingly better performance.

 ### Network Canvas

-- **Desktop or Laptop Computers:** Windows 10, macOS 10.14+ with 2gb of RAM and 100mb of disk space.
+- **Desktop or Laptop Computers:**
+  - Windows 10, macOS 10.14+
+  - 2gb of RAM and 100mb of disk space.
+- **Tablet Devices:**
-- **Tablet Devices:** Android 7.1+, iOS 10+.
-9.7"+ screen with minimum 1280x900 effective resolution
+  - Android 7.1+, iOS 10+
+  - 9.7"+ screen with a minimum of 1280x900 effective resolution

 ### Server and Architect

 - Windows 10 or macOS 10.14+
+- 2gb of RAM and 100mb of disk space
+- 1280 x 800 effective screen resolution